s0l0n3t/python-lectures/README.md

   İf you wanna use;

-  use with console because python2.7 is using with console. and go your directory. write python2 [file name].py
+  Open your terminal because python2.7 is using with console. and go your directory. write python2 [file name].py